Large language models can effectively convince people to believe conspiracies: Discussion

 \section{Discussion}

-Here we have shown that GPT-4o, a frontier large language model, is as effective at increasing belief in conspiracy theories as it is at reducing them.
-When the AI was not explicitly told to be truthful, we observed no inherent persuasive advantage for true claims.
-This persuasive symmetry held whether or not the model's safety guardrails were intact (OpenAI's default training did nothing to prevent GPT-4o from promoting conspiracies when prompted to do so).
-Beyond persuasive efficacy, the bunking AI was also evaluated more favorably than the debunking AI across multiple dimensions.
-Participants rated its arguments as stronger, reported that it provided more novel information, and perceived it as more collaborative and less adversarial.
-Trust in generative AI increased more following bunking than debunking.
-At first blush, these findings have grim implications for how we understand the structure of the emerging information environment.
+Here we have shown that frontier large language models can effectively increase belief in conspiracy theories when prompted to mislead.
+Furthermore, in terms of effects on average beliefs, we observed no inherent average persuasive advantage for debunking conspiracies over promoting belief.
+Converging evidence indicates that conversational AI persuades chiefly through the cogent delivery of large volumes of relevant factual evidence\textsuperscript{2,9,10}.
+Our results suggest that this engine is truth-blind from the receiver's side: it runs on ostensible ``facts'' - claims that look and function like facts - because people cannot audit veracity mid-conversation.
+Indeed, beyond persuasive efficacy, the bunking AI was also evaluated more favorably than the debunking AI across multiple dimensions.
+Participants rated its arguments as stronger, reported that it provided more novel information, and perceived it as more collaborative and less adversarial -- and trust in generative AI increased more following bunking than debunking.
+At first blush, these findings have grim implications for how we understand the structure of the emerging AI information environment.
+This capability could, in principle, be leveraged by frontier model providers -- or by bad actors who prompt frontier models to persuade unethically -- to mislead the public without harming user trust.